In-depth Review for Choosing the Best Typing Software Tutor

 1. Typesy Typing Software

-Typesy 2018 (Visit Product Website), formerly Ultimate Typing, is the most engaging and feature rich typing software on the market.
+Typesy 2019 (Visit Product Website) is the most feature rich and engaging typing software on the market with versions available for individuals and homeschooling.

 It’s cloud based, allows 5 user accounts with unlimited system installs, professional audio/video tutorials and social sharing options.